 I’m impressed with Helaman’s approach to this decision.
 After explaining the situation and identifying the risks, he asked, “What say ye, my sons, will ye go against them to battle?”

 I can imagine these young soldiers respecting their leader for asking these questions.
 I can imagine them being much more energized and confident as they entered their first battle, knowing that they were part-owners of this decision.
-I imagine Helaman leading them with more confidence knowing that they were aware of the risks and had committed fully to this course of action.
+I imagine Helaman leading them with more confidence knowing that they were aware of the risks and had committed fully to this choice.

 Today, in my leadership roles, I will remember Helaman’s example of respect for the agency of those he led.
 Some decisions may be urgent, and others may allow for more deliberation, but either way, I will make time to assess the opinions of the people who are affected by the decision.